thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Explain the difference between data and information.
 - Explain what an entity is.
 - Diagram how web applications store and retrieve data.
-- Explain what a relational database is.
+- Explain what is a relational database system is.
-- Explain why relational databases are so important.
+- Explain why is a relational database system so important.
 - Explain what PostgreSQL is.
 - Install PostgreSQL using Homebrew.
 - Start a PostgreSQL server using Homebrew Services.